 Anywhere you turn, you find AI and machine learning being touted as the solution to any problem.
 But while the advances in the field, on the abstract level, are impressive, when it comes to actually getting the job of browser-based push notifications done, there remains quite a bit to be desired.
 So let’s sort truth from hype.

+AI is powerful, but not perfect.Hype: AI will change everything!
+Truth: AI will change some things.
+It would be great if silver bullets were coming for marketing, but there aren’t.
+AI is absolutely a compelling technology, and it will take all sorts of annoying labor off your hands.
+It will find you segments, collate your data in any number of ways to help you track metrics, look at data to help you unearth leads, and even more work that now takes far more people and hours than it deserves.
 But it’s a bit like dumping a pile of gold bars and a set of fine tools in front of a jeweler and insisting you made jewelry.
 You have the raw materials to make it, sure, but that material needs to be carefully crafted into something intricate, thoughtful, and compelling.
 Data, and data-driven ideas, will help you form meaningful campaigns about what your audience cares about, but AI can’t take the place of a human thinking about what other humans want.
 But hey, at least it can handle the boring parts!
 To see the power of browser-based push, AI-powered or not, in action, sign up for a live demo of Pushnami!